HegalBanjade/hegalbanjade.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I was born in Nepal, but mostly grew up in Lexington, Kentucky.
+I was born in Nepal, but mostly grew up in the United States.
 I speak both English and Nepali, but with Nepali put heavy emphasis on “speak”.

 With all the creative passions I have, I like to consider myself as belonging within the camp of “jack of all trades, master of none”.
 Generally, I hope to use this space as an archive for all the different things I do.